cevarodriguez/MaxN-algorithm/README.md

-Algorithm for Minimax Pacman ghosts (MultiAgent System for Reinforcement Learning) The Agents use Minimax with Alpha-Beta pruning and random or MCTS as unrolls
+MaxN Algorithm implementation wiht Alpha-Beta pruning for Pacman ghosts using Berkley's Pacman projects To estimate the state values, random roll-outs and Monte Carlo Tree Search were used To estimate the states, a custom evaluation function was developed